 Posted by: Maria Lichty

 Editor’s Note: Maria Lichty, creator of the Two Peas and Their Pod culinary blog, has partnered with Thermador to contribute blog posts on an ongoing basis.
-Lichty, based out of Salt Lake City, recently finished a complete kitchen remodel, and replaced her former appliances with Thermador.
+Lichty, based out of Salt Lake City, is currently in the midst of a complete kitchen remodel, and is replacing her current appliances with Thermador appliances.